the inspiration of scripture

 Thus, Paul is careful to explain that what he was writing was his own opinion and not necessarily a commandment from the Lord.
 Sometimes what Paul wrote was no doubt the words of GOD, but then at other times what he wrote were not the words of GOD but simply his own perspective on a subject.

 In 1 CORINTHIANS 14:6 Paul intimates that when he speaks to the believers, it could be "either by revelation, or by knowledge, or by prophesying, or by doctrine".
 Thus he was not always speaking (or writing) only by revelation.
-Sometimes Paul was just speaking to them according to what he had himself learned, his own knowledge (gnosis) or perspective on a subject.
+Sometimes Paul was just speaking to them according to what he himself had learned, his own knowledge (gnosis) or perspective on a subject.
 Yet at other times he may speak to them by inspired prophecy (propheteia, inspiration), but then at other times he might be teaching them doctrine (didache, training them as one might an apprentice).

 It is only natural then that we should look for and find all four of these methods of teaching and preaching, not only in Paul's writings but also throughout much of the rest of the Christian writings.